datacamp-content-public/Application-Statistics-with-Spreadsheets/slides/chapter_1_242ab78dbb5dd8112e3c2dc3dcfba2ef.md

 Let us talk about mean first.
 The Mean indicates the average value of the data set.
 We will use the average function to find out the mean of the data.
 Using the formula <=AVERAGE(B4:B13)> we see that the mean age of the sample is 57.8 years.{{}}

 Another important measure of central tendency is median, but the main difference of median from mean is that it is more robust and is not influenced by the outliers or extreme values.
-We will use the average function to find out the mean of the dataset.
+We will use the MEDIAN formula to find out the median of the dataset.
 Using the formula <=MEDIAN(B4:B13)> we see that the median age of the sample is 53.5 years.{{}}

 In this video, we have looked at some of the most commonly used measures of central tendency for numerical data.
 In our next video, we will take our analysis further and look at Measures of Spread, which are very important descriptive statistics techniques.

 ---
-## Measures of Spread
+## - Measures of Spread

 ```yaml
 type: "FinalSlide"